-Ernest Guenther Award In The Chemistry Of Natural Products
+Ernest Guenther Award in the Chemistry of Natural Products

-"In a moment of insanity," Crimmins jokes, his team decided to use the aldol-metathesis approach to make their most daunting natural product target yet: brevetoxin A, a marine neurotoxin loaded with medium-sized rings.
-They succeeded and published their synthesis in 2008.
+Williams has received multiple awards, including a 2002 ACS Arthur C. Cope Scholar Award.
+He has 259 articles published or in press, has authored one book and 12 book chapters, and holds five patents.

-At UNC, where he's been ever since he began his independent career in 1981, Crimmins, the senior associate dean for natural sciences, has also explored new ways of harnessing pyrone and cyclobutane rings for chemical synthesis.
-On top of his research achievements, Crimmins has won university-wide awards for teaching and is "an outstanding mentor, marvelous departmental citizen, and superb colleague," says UNC colleague Maurice Brookhart, the William R. Kenan Jr. Professor of Chemistry.
+When Williams isn’t synthesizing in the lab, he enjoys cycling and playing golf in the warm months and downhill skiing in the winter.
+He also builds furniture and small, specialized items from exotic hardwoods, and he plays lead electric guitar in a band.

-Crimmins will present the award address before the Division of Organic Chemistry.
+Williams will present the award address before the ACS Division of Organic Chemistry.

 Join the conversation